AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 <small>
   One thing we aren't talking about here is SSG (Server-Side Generation).
 That means pre-generating the HTML while <em>building</em> the app (that is, preparing it for deployment).
 You can do this for both client and server components.

+  SSG has the same definition as SSR in this case.
 However, once you generate that HTML the user can't request that it be re-generated and its contents can't be unique per user.
 This doesn't help us much in the goal of understanding RSCs so I won't talk more about it, but it is supported.
 </small>

 ## Streaming and ReadableStream